 If a student is able to complete any of the requirements earlier than expected because they either joined KAMS/AMS with college credit or was able to start the sequence of courses at a more advanced level through testing and placement, the hours become non-core elective hours to be completed in the same general areas, or the student may choose to advance their curriculum.
-The non-core elective courses must be approved by a designated KAMS/AMS staff member and the KAMS/AMS Director.
+The non-core elective courses must be approved by the KAMS/AMS Directors.
 KAMS/AMS students are not permitted to complete the program prior to the end of the second year.
 KAMS/AMS reserves the right to modify the requirements for KAMS/AMS program completion when warranted by future events or circumstances.